Adjusting for Confounders with Text: Challenges and an Empirical Evaluation Framework for Causal Inference: Background and Related Work

-\xhdr{Causal Inference and \new{NLP}} Until recently, there has been little interaction between causal inference researchers and the NLP research community \cite{keith2020review}.
-There are many ways to consider text in a causal context, such as text as a mediator \cite{veitch2019embeddings}, text as treatment \cite{wood_doughty2018challenges, egami2018make, fong2016discovery, tan2014effect}, text as outcome \cite{egami2018make, zhang2018conversations}, and causal discovery from text \cite{mani2000discovery, mirza2016catena}.
-However, we narrow our focus to text \textit{as a confounder}, as in~\citet{keith2020review}.
-This is an important area of research because \new{the challenge of adjusting for confounding underlies most causal contexts, such as text as treatment or outcome \cite{keith2020review}.} \new{Effective adjusting for confounding with text} enables causal inference in \new{any} situation where observations can be represented with text -- \eg social media, news articles, and \new{dialogue.}
+Until recently, there has been little engagement between causal inference researchers and the NLP research community \cite{keith2020review}.
+There are many ways to consider text in a causal context, such as text as a mediator \cite{veitch2019embeddings,landeiro2016robust}, text as treatment \cite{wood_doughty2018challenges, egami2018make, fong2016discovery, tan2014effect, zhang2020quantifying}, text as outcome \cite{egami2018make, zhang2018conversations}, and causal discovery from text \cite{mani2000discovery, mirza2016catena}.
+However, we narrow our focus to text \textit{as a confounder}.
+This is an important area of research because the challenge of adjusting for confounding underlies most causal contexts, such as text as treatment or outcome \cite{keith2020review}.
+Effective adjusting for confounding with text enables causal inference in any situation where observations can be represented with text -- \eg social media, news articles, and dialogue.